Makar Sankranti: Punjab

 In Punjab, Makar Sankranti is celebrated as Maghi which is a religious and cultural festival.
-Bathing in a river in the early hours on Maghi is important.
-Hindus light lamps with sesame oil as this is supposed to give prosperity and drive away all sins.
 A major mela is held at Sri Muktsar Sahib on Maghi which commemorates a historical event in Sikh history.

 Rajasthan and Western Madhya Pradesh (Malwa and Nimar)

 "Makar Sankrati" or "Sakraat" in the Rajasthani language is one of the major festivals in the state of Rajasthan.
 The day is celebrated with special Rajasthani delicacies and sweets such as pheeni (either with sweet milk or sugar syrup dipped), til-patti, gajak, kheer, ghevar, pakodi, puwa, and til-laddoo.

-Specially, the women of this region observe a ritual in which they give any type of object (related to household, make-up or food) to 13 married women.
-The first Sankranti experienced by a married woman is of significance as she is invited by her parents and brothers to their houses with her husband for a big feast.
-People invite friends and relatives (specially their sisters and daughters) to their home for special festival meals (called as "Sankrant Bhoj").
-People give out many kind of small gifts such as til-gud (jaggery), fruits, dry khichadi, etc. to Brahmins or the needy ones.

-Kite flying is traditionally observed as a part of this festival.
+Kite flying is traditionally observed as a part of this festival, prominently in the Malwa and Nimar regions.
 On this occasion the sky in Jaipur and Hadoti regions is filled with kites, and youngsters engage in contests trying to cut each other's strings.

-In Malwa and Nimar region kite flying is popular during makar Sankranti.

 Tamil Nadu and Puducherry

 The Tamil festival of Pongal coincides with Makar Sankranti, and celebrates Surya.

-It is a four-day festival in South India: